 DiSC® is the leading personal assessment tool used by over 1 million people every year to improve work productivity, teamwork and communication.

-The DiSC profile is a non-judgemental tool used for discussion of people's behavioral differences.
+The DiSC profile, published by Wiley, is a non-judgemental tool used for discussion of people's behavioral differences.
 If you participate in a DiSC program, you'll be asked to complete a series of questions that produce a detailed report about your personality and behavior.
+You'll also receive tips related to working with people of other styles.

 DiSC profiles help you and your team: